 - 1. Chapter 30, Title 38, U.S.C.
-Montgomery GI Bill - 2.
+Montgomery GI Bill® - 2.
 Chapter 31, Title 38, U.S.C.
 Disabled Veterans, Vocational Rehabilitation Program - 3.
 Chapter 33, Title 38, U.S.C.
 Post 911 Persons serving active since September 11, 2001 - 4.
-Chapter 35, Title 38, U.S.C. - 1.
-Spouse of 100% and Permanently and Totally Disabled Veteran - 2.
-Spouse of a Deceased Veteran (Service Connected) - 3.
+Chapter 35, Title 38, U.S.C. - a.
+Spouse of 100% Permanently and Totally Disabled Veteran - b.
+Spouse of a Deceased Veteran (Service Connected) - c.
 Children of a or b - 5.
 Chapter 1606, Title 38, U.S.C.
 Selected Reserve Educational Assistance Program Policies - 6.
 Chapter 1607, Title 38, U.S.C.
-Reserve or National Guard with active duty employment (REAP)

-The Department of Veterans Affairs (DVA) requires all veterans to abide by the policies and regulations of the College concerning academic standing and progress, class attendance, and conduct.
+Reserve or National Guard with active duty employment (REAP) The Department of Veterans Affairs (DVA) requires all veterans to abide by the policies and regulations of the College concerning academic standing and progress, class attendance, and conduct.
 The TCC Veterans Services office will monitor compliance with these policies and is required to report any deviations to the DVA.
 All school policies are stated elsewhere in this catalog.
-Concurrent with school policies, the DVA requires the following:

-- Academic program.
+Concurrent with school policies, the DVA requires the following: - A. Academic program.
 A recipient of DVA benefits must select and designate the academic program under which he or she will be receiving educational benefits.
-Any change of academic program must be acceptable to the DVA. - 2.
-Course work.
+Any change of academic program must be acceptable to the DVA and reported. - B. Course work.
 Educational benefits will be paid only on courses applicable toward the academic program.
 Any course substitution, i.e., a course outside the catalog listing for a particular program, must be verified as an approved substitution.
-The DVA will not award educational benefits for repeated courses in which a passing grade has already been received or for courses in which an incomplete "I" is earned. - 3.
-Previous or transfer credit.
-Applicants for benefits having earned college credit at another institution must submit transcripts from each institution he or she has attended before the TCC Veterans Services Office can certify enrollment to the DVA.
+The DVA will not award educational benefits for repeated courses in which a passing grade has already been received or for courses in which an incomplete "I" is earned. - C. Previous or transfer credit.
+Applicants for benefits having earned college credit at another institution must submit transcripts from each institution he or she has attended before the TCC Veterans Services Office can certify enrollment to the DVA. - D. All persons applying for education benefits must submit Military Transcripts for evaluation.